 (TOTAL COST OF GOODS SOLD + TOTAL LABOUR COST) / TOTAL SALES = PRIME COST

-You’ll need to refer to food costs to obtain the total cost of goods sold, and you’ll need to refer to labour costs to get the total labour cost.
+You’ll need to refer to your restaurant food costs, part of which is provided by your restaurant management system to obtain the total cost of goods sold, and you’ll need to refer to labour costs to get the total labour cost.

 So, why is prime cost so important?
 Because it’s possible to have a high food cost and low cost of goods sold.
 On the other hand, a low cost of goods sold and a high labour cost are both feasible.